-12.17 SCORING PERIOD (SCP)
+12.13 SCORING PERIOD (SCP)

-- 12.17.1 When defined by the Director in the task briefing, the scoring period is the time limits, within which a goal/target or scoring area is valid. - 12.17.2 A competitor will only score if his marker, or any subsequent marker, is found or seen falling to the ground (except as noted in Rule 15.9) by officials or he has landed, within the set time limit (except as noted in Rule 15.9).
-Otherwise, he will be scored by track point. - 12.17.3 A competitor who does not achieve a scoring position within the scoring period (if set) or within the search period (if no scoring period is set) will not achieve a result. - 12.17.4 Under all circumstances scoring within the last fifteen (15) minutes prior to official sunset is prohibited.
+- 12.13.1 When defined by the Director in the task briefing, the scoring period is the time limits, within which a goal/target or scoring area is valid. - 12.13.2 A competitor will only score if they have a physical marker on the ground, have landed, or have a valid electronic mark within the set time limit - 12.13.3 A competitor who does not achieve a scoring position within the scoring period (if set) or within the search period (if no scoring period is set) will not achieve a result. - 12.13.4 Under all circumstances scoring within the last fifteen (15) minutes prior to official sunset is prohibited.

-12.18 SCORING AREA (SCA)
+12.14 SCORING AREA (SCA)

-- 12.18.1 An area or areas, defined by the Director in the Task Data within which a valid mark or track point can be achieved.
+- 12.14.1 An area or areas, defined by the Director in the Task Data within which a valid mark or track point can be achieved.
 Unless otherwise stated in the Task Data, the boundary will be the inner hard-surface or gravel edge of a road, the inner bank of a river, or other defined marked area.
-Any part of the weighted bag that is on the inner edge will be considered valid. - 12.18.2 A competitor who does not achieve a scoring position inside the scoring area(s) will not achieve a result.
+Any part of the weighted bag that is on the inner edge will be considered valid. - 12.14.2 A competitor who does not achieve a scoring position inside the scoring area(s) will not achieve a result.

-12.19 SCORING AIR SPACE
+12.15 SCORING AIR SPACE

 An air space or spaces defined by the Director in the Task Data within which a valid track point can be achieved.
 Unless otherwise stated in the Task Data, the boundary will be defined by coordinate lines.
-The altitude limits are defined by altitude as recorded by the logger and under Rule II.22.
+The altitude limits are defined by altitude as recorded by the logger and under Rule II.23.
 Any recorded track point exactly on the line or altitude limit will be considered valid.

-12.20 MARKER MEASURING AREA (MMA)
+12.16 MARKER MEASURING AREA (MMA)

-- 12.20.1 The MMA is an area defined by a radius around a goal/target or an otherwise clearly defined area within which results will be achieved by markers. - 12.20.2 The MMA will be provided for each task in which markers are used. - 12.20.3 Competitors not achieving a physical mark within the MMA will be scored by track point.
+- 12.16.1 The MMA is an area defined by a radius around a goal/target or an otherwise clearly defined area within which results will be achieved by markers. - 12.16.2 The MMA will be provided for each task in which markers are used. - 12.16.3 Competitors not achieving a physical mark within the MMA will be scored according to the TDS.

-12.21 VALID MARK
+12.17 VALID MARK

-- 12.21.1 A physical mark is considered valid if it is within the MMA or scoring area and within the scoring period if set. - 12.21.2 An electronic mark is considered valid if the recorded track point meets all scoring criteria defined in the TDS. - 12.21.3 A valid physical mark shall have precedence over any track point or electronic mark. - 12.21.4 Measurements will be made to the closest point of the weighted bag portion of the marker.
+- 12.17.1 A physical mark is considered valid if it is within the MMA or scoring area and within the scoring period if set. - 12.17.2 An electronic mark is considered valid if the recorded track point meets all scoring criteria defined in the TDS. - 12.17.3 A valid physical mark shall have precedence over any track point or electronic mark. - 12.17.4 Measurements will be made to the closest point of the weighted bag portion of the marker.

-12.22 TRACK POINT
+12.18 TRACK POINT

-- 12.22.1 A track point is defined by recorded date / time, coordinates, and altitude of a point of the track of a GPS-logger. - 12.22.2 When goals or targets are used, results based on track points will be the 2D or 3D-distance from the goal/target to the track or electronic mark.
-Shortest distance is best. - 12.22.3 A competitor's result based on a track point cannot be better than the worst possible result in the MMA. - 12.22.4 In tasks without goals or targets, the horizontal distance (2D-distance) between points will be used to calculate results.
+- 12.18.1 A track point is defined by recorded date / time, coordinates, and altitude of a point of the track of a GPS logger. - 12.18.2 When goals or targets are used, results based on electronic marks will be the 2D, modified 3D or 3D-distance from the goal/target to the electronic mark.
+Shortest distance is best.
+Details specified in Section II. - 12.18.3 A competitor's result based on an electronic mark cannot be better than the worst possible result in the MMA.

+12.18.4 In tasks without goals or targets, the horizontal distance (2D-distance) between points will be used to calculate results.

-12.23 VALID TRACK POINT
+12.19 VALID TRACK POINT